anjanashankar9/Notes/DesignPatterns-DerekBanas/README.md

- CHAIN OF RESPONSIBILITY DESIGN PATTERN
+## CHAIN OF RESPONSIBILITY PATTERN
 This pattern sends data to an object and if that object can’t use it, it sends it to any number of other objects that may be able to use it.